zijianhuang/commandlinegui/readme.md

 ## Maintainer Notices
 The project had started on .NET Framework 4, and the latest targets .NET Framework 4.8 as of 2023-07-29.
-And a .NET (Core) migration is on the way.
+And a .NET (Core) migration is is hosted on [CliGui](https://github.com/zijianhuang/cligui).